BanalaDinesh/Enggassist/README.md

 -Best CSE colleges in Hyderabad with placements?
 -Fees for B.Tech near Kukatpally?
--Which colleges accept TS EAMCET rank ~10k?
+-Which colleges are nearby Ghatkesar?
 -Upload more CSVs from the sidebar to expand knowledge.

 ---